Frequency Is What You Need: Considering Word Frequency When Text Masking Benefits Vision-Language Model Pre-training: Abstract

 \section{Abstract}

 Vision Language Models (VLMs) can be trained more efficiently if training sets can be reduced in size.
-Recent work has shown the benefits of masking text during VLM training using a variety of approaches: truncation, random masking, block masking and syntax masking.
-In this paper, we show that the best masking strategy changes over training epochs and that, given sufficient training epochs.
-We analyze existing text masking approaches including syntax masking, which is currently the state of the art, and identify the word frequency distribution as important in determining their success.
-Experiments on a large range of data sets demonstrate that syntax masking is outperformed by other approaches, given sufficient epochs, and that our proposed frequency-based approach, called Contrastive Language-Image Pre-training with Word Frequency Masking (CLIPF) has numerous advantages.
-The benefits are particularly evident as the number of input tokens decreases. \keywords{Vision-Language Model \and Multimodal Data \and Word Frequency Masking.}
+Recent work has shown the benefits of masking text during VLM training using a variety of strategies (truncation, random masking, block masking and syntax masking) and has reported syntax masking as the top performer.
+In this paper, we analyze the impact of different text masking strategies on the word frequency in the training data, and show that this impact is connected to model success.
+This finding motivates Contrastive Language-Image Pre-training with Word Frequency Masking (CLIPF), our proposed masking approach, which directly leverages word frequency.
+Extensive experiments demonstrate the advantages of CLIPF over syntax masking and other existing approaches, particularly when the number of input tokens decreases.
+We show that not only CLIPF, but also other existing masking strategies, outperform syntax masking when enough epochs are used during training, a finding of practical importance for selecting a text masking method for VLM training.
+Our code is available online.